dclab-skku/dclab-skku.github.io/docs/_members/hyungkook_jeon.md

 github: hkjun
 ---

-He received the B.S. degree in software from Sungkyunkwan University, South Korea, in 2008, where he is currently pursuing the Ph.D. degree with the Department of Computer Science and Engineering.
+He (전형국) received the B.S. degree in software from Sungkyunkwan University, South Korea, in 2008, where he is currently pursuing the Ph.D. degree with the Department of Computer Science and Engineering.
 His research interests include virtualization, memory systems, and file and storage systems.